-Rewards should be recorded in SIMS, and the same number of raffle tickets be placed in the hub ticket box for each award given
+Rewards should be recorded in SIMS, and the same number of raffle tickets be placed in the school ticket box for each award given

-The rewards program is applicable in all sessions: Registration, Mentoring, PiXL Edge and within the TRS community in order to help develop and award students for showing the personal attributes essential for employability and life.
-The scheme focuses on five key LORIC attributes outlined above.
+The rewards program is applicable in all sessions: Breakfast time, break/lunchtimes, lessons and within the TRS community in order to help develop and award students for showing the personal attributes essential for employability and life.
+The scheme focuses on the TRS Aim High, Be Kind values outlined above.

 At the end of the week there is a rewards assembly celebrating achievements for the week.
-Everyone can choose a prize from a selection chosen after feedback from students at a hub level.
-A termly prize is also awarded, the details of which will be defined in each hub according to the wishes of the pupils.
-Each hub should also reward for attendance (both against agreed timetables and for improvement over a period of time).
+Everyone can choose a prize from a selection chosen after feedback from students at a school level.
+A termly prize is also awarded, the details of which will be defined in each school according to the wishes of the pupils.
+Each school should also reward for attendance (both against agreed timetables and for improvement over a period of time).